priyanka-1994/Ansible-example/README.md

 # Ansible-Role example
-Cretaing two servers:-1.apache and 2.nginx and pushing html files for both with their information.
+Creating two servers:-1.apache and 2.nginx
+Pushing html files for both with their information.